THE FOLLOWING TERMS CONSTITUTE THE “CODE OF CONDUCT” AND FORM AN INTEGRAL PART OF THE LEGAL AGREEEMENT. PLEASE READ THEM CAREFULLY.

-2.11 The Company is committed, at all times, to the secrecy and confidentiality of the Introducer’s identity and information.
-However, Company shall be entitled to inform relevant authorities, banks, card issuers, electronic payment providers or other financial institutions of the Introducer’s identity and of any suspected unlawful, fraudulent or improper activity and the Introducer will cooperate fully with the Company to investigate any such activity.
+2.11 The Company is committed, at all times, to the secrecy and confidentiality of the Introducer ’s identity and information.
+However, the Company shall be entitled to inform relevant authorities, banks, credit issuers, electronic payment providers or other financial institutions of the Introducer ’s identity and of any suspected unlawful, fraudulent or improper activity and the Introducer will cooperate fully with Company to investigate any such activity.

-3.1 The Introducer and his employees shall not offer any type of advice on trading to Clients.
+3.1 The Introducer and his employees, if applicable, may not offer any type of advice on trading to Clients.
 This includes:

 3.2 The Introducer and his employees may:

-b) Provide financial market education to Clients.
-This education must include clear disclaimer that it is marketing material and be is strict compliance with the Guidelines (as they may be change from time to time).
+- b) Provide financial market education to Clients.
+This education may include clear disclaimer that it is marketing material and be is strict compliance with the Guidelines (as they may be change from time to time).